Cutting down trees with a Markov chainsaw: A novel transformation of the Brownian CRT

 is the predictable quadratic variation of $X_{i+1}$.
 Define

-where for a random variable $X$, the essential supremum $\mathop{\mathrm{ess}}\sup X$ is defined to equal $\sup\{x: \p{X \ge x} > 0\}$.
+where for a random variable $X$, the essential supremum $\operatorname {ess}\sup X$ is defined to equal $\sup\{x\dvtx{\mathbf P}(X \ge x) > 0\}$.
 Then we have the following bound \cite{mcd}.
-For any $t \geq 0$,
+For any $t \geq0$,

-\begin{proof}[Proof of Theorem~\ref{thm:localtime}] In a first part, we prove uniform convergence on compacts for which we do not need the trees $T^n$, $n\ge 1$, to be uniform Cayley trees.
-Fix $\delta > 0$ and $C > 0$.
-By Lemma~\ref{lem:massapprox}, a.s.\ as $n \to \infty$.
-It follows that
+\begin{pf*}{Proof of Theorem~\ref{teolocaltime}} In a first part, we prove uniform convergence on compacts for which we do not need the trees $T^n$, $n\ge1$, to be uniform Cayley trees.
+Fix $\delta> 0$ and $C > 0$.
+By Lemma~\ref{lemmassapprox}, a.s.